 After the completion of our IPO, our non-employee directors became eligible to receive compensation for their service on our board of directors consisting of annual cash retainers.
-Our non-employee directors will receive the following annual retainers for their service on our board of directors.
+Our non-employee directors receive the following annual retainers for their service on our board of directors.
 The non-employee directors who are employees of Oaktree have agreed or are otherwise obligated to transfer all or a portion of the compensation they receive for their service as directors to Oaktree.
 The retainers are paid in four equal quarterly installments and prorated for any partial year of service on our board of directors:

-Position Retainer (\$)
+Position Re tainer (\$)

-Non-Executive Chairman \$ 100,000
+Non-Executive Chairman (in addition to Board member retainer) \$ 100,000

 Board Member \$ 60,000

 Audit Committee:

 Chairperson \$ 25,000

 Committee Member \$ 10,000

 Compensation Committee:

 Chairperson \$ 17,500

 Committee Member \$ 7,500

 Nominating and Corporate Governance Committee:

 Chairperson \$ 10,000

 Committee Member \$ 5,000

-Chairperson Committee Member Nominating and Corporate Governance Committee: Chairperson \$ 17,500 \$ 7,500 \$ 10,000